Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 - `grid` - Notice you called the `gridDefault()` function here to get the value for this property.
 - `shape` - Notice you called the `randomShape()` to get the value for this property
 - `rotation` - 0 starting rotation is 0.
-By default all shapes will show the shape at the first rotation in the array.
+By default, all shapes will show the shape at the first rotation in the array.
 - `x` and `y` - Notice the starting location for the shape will be 5 and -4.
 The negative y value will place the shape off the top edge of the grid board.
 - `nextShape` - What is the value here?
 - `speed` - sets the speed of the game in milliseconds